mifriis/github-project-filter/README.md

-# Github Project Filter - Assignee
+# Github Project Filter - Quick board filters
 We keep forgetting what each others usernames are making daily a bit difficult.
-This script tries to solve that by adding all active assignees to a select box where you can filter the cards from.
+This script tries to solve that by adding all active assignees and milestones to a select boxes where you can filter the cards from.

 ![screenshot](https://raw.githubusercontent.com/mifriis/github-project-filter/main/img/github-filtering.png)